ChristofferEdlund/RL-navigation/README.md

 ![Alt text](resources/plots/smoothed_comparison_plot.png "Title")

-For more extensicve discussion of the results and future work, see the report.pdf()]}.
+For more extensicve discussion of the results and future work, see the [report](report.pdf).